Boursin Tomato Pasta (Healthy & High Protein)

 - Whip the cottage cheese.
 The whipped texture helps it blend seamlessly into the sauce without any curds.
 I like to use an immersion blender to whip it right in the container, but you can also use a small food processor or blender to get it nice and smooth.
 If you’re not a fan of cottage cheese, you can swap it with ricotta.

 - Reserved pasta water = liquid gold.
 The starchy liquid helps transform the tomato juices, melted Boursin, and whipped cottage cheese into a silky, cohesive pasta sauce.
 Set aside at least ¾ cup of the pasta liquid before draining it.
+You can use as little or as much of it as you prefer to achieve your preferred texture.
 Don’t forget to save it before draining!

 Nutrition